caktus/guidebook/source/margarita/states.rst

 Open the firewall for memcached from :ref:`app_minions <minions>`.

-Dependency on `memcached` state will also ensure memcached is installed.
+Dependency on :ref:`memcached` state will also ensure memcached is installed.

 Dependencies:

 - :ref:`memcached`
 - :ref:`ufw`

+No configuration.

 .. _project.db: